Advertiser Disclosure

 9. Stevenson’s Library

-This bar has the feel of a Victorian gentleman’s club, thanks to dark woods, upholstered sofas, books, and parlor games.
+This bar has the feel of a Victorian gentlemen’s club, thanks to dark woods, upholstered sofas, books, and parlor games.
 Other diversions include billiards tables, televisions, and a player piano.
 Single-malt scotches are a specialty, along with cognacs and ports.
-Best of all, live jazz performers play nightly, regaling patrons with soothing, satisfying strains.
+Best of all, jazz performers play nightly, regaling patrons with soothing, satisfying strains.
 Rather than beach casual, the Library resembles an old school lounge.

-Visit: Located at 1571 Poipu Rd., Koloa, HI 96756.
+Visit: At 1571 Poipu Rd., Koloa, HI 96756.
 Open daily from 6 p.m. to 12 a.m.

 10. Kauai Beer Company

-Visit: Located at 4265 Rice St., Lihue, HI 96766.
-Open Tuesday through Saturday from 11 a.m. to 10 p.m.
+Visit: At 4265 Rice St., Lihue, HI 96766.
+Open Monday, Tuesday, Thursday through Saturday from 11 a.m. to 9 p.m., Sunday from 7 a.m. to 1 p.m., Closed on Wednesday

 Top 10 Tips, Hacks, and Advice for Kauai